mcelrath/braidcoin/braidpool_spec.md

 Pools](https://github.com/mcelrath/braidcoin/blob/master/general_considerations.md)
 which has relevant general discussion omitted from this document.
-The sections below correspond to the sections in that document, describing how braidpool will solve each of these issues.
+The sections below correspond to the sections in that document, describing how braidpool will solve each of the indicated issues.
 Orthogonal considerations including encrypted miner communication is being pursued by the [StratumV2](https://github.com/stratum-mining/sv2-spec) project, which braidpool will build upon.

-# Table of Contents
+## Table of Contents

 1. [Shares and Weak Blocks](#shares-and-weak-blocks)
     1. [Share Value](#share-value)